splicemaahs/orderedhttp-operator-v19/README.md

 using Service and StatefulSet features.
 This project is meant to be a learning tool to allow iteration and discovery.

+This loosely follows the quickstart from the [Operator-SDK Docs](https://sdk.operatorframework.io/docs/golang/quickstart/)

 ## Requirements

 ```bash